Subhash-tech/server-setup/install-node-by-nvm.md

-[Github link for nvm](https://github.com/nvm-sh/nvm)
+### Objective: Install NodeJS via NVM

-1. Visit the above link and check the latest version of nvm and update the version part in the download link
+[Github link for nvm](https://github.com/nvm-sh/nvm) Visit the above link and check the latest version of nvm and update the version part in the download link

 ```bash
     curl --version